CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Related Work

 \subsection{Spatial-Temporal data processing using Graph Neural Network}

-In traffic prediction problems, there are many kinds of applications to predict any traffic-related data, such as traffic volume (collected from GPS or loop sensors), traffic flow, crowd, and taxi demand (our problem).
+In traffic prediction problems, there are many kinds of applications to predict any traffic-related data, such as traffic volume (collected from GPS or loop sensors), traffic flow, and taxi demand (our problem).
 The problem formulation process for these different types of traffic data is the same in terms of spatio-temporal application.
 Essentially, the goal is to predict a traffic-related value for a location at a timestamp.

 To capture spatial and temporal correlation simultaneously and improve the accuracy of traffic-related prediction, some research employed CNN (convolutional neural network) and GCN (Graph convolutional network) \cite{ke2018hexagon, guo2020optimized, sun2020predicting}.
 Since CNNs were designed for Euclidean space, such as images and grids, they have limitations in transportation networks with non-Euclidean topology and thus cannot essentially characterize the spatial correlation of traffic flow and road network.
 On the other hand, graph convolutional neural networks (GCNs) are dedicated to processing network structures\cite{yu2020forecasting, qiu2020topological}, which can better model the spatial dependence of road segments on traffic networks\cite{Zhao_2020}.
+For example, HGMN \cite{JI2026130316} utilizes a dynamic memory graph network within a lightweight U-Net-based framework to capture both short-term fluctuations and long-term periodic patterns through multi-scale feature extraction.

 Since traffic-related value also depends on human activity and other external factors, prediction based on historical spatial information alone has limits because these methods cannot consider them, such as Point of Interest(POI) and weather.
-In fact, some previous works improve the accuracy of traffic-related prediction by leveraging multi-view information that includes POI and weather\cite{10.1145/2424321.2424340, ali2022exploiting}.
-Especially this multi-view information is expected to be important when the model is used in the unseen region because spatio-temporal traffic pattern depends on each region.
+In fact, some previous works improve the accuracy of traffic-related prediction by leveraging multi-view information that includes POI and weather \cite{10.1145/2424321.2424340, ali2022exploiting}.
+This multi-view information is expected to be important when the model is used in the unseen region because spatio-temporal traffic pattern depends on each region.

 \textit{Based on this analysis of existing work, we employ multi-view graph processing modules in the proposed framework.
-Through the experiments in Section\ref{sec:multi_view_impact}, we confirm that this multi-view graph processing contributes to the performance of model in the unseen region.}
+Through the experiments in Section \ref{sec:multi_view_impact}, we confirm that this multi-view graph processing contributes to the performance of the model in the unseen region.}